xiaopv/xiaopv.github.io/_teaching/2024-spring-mat151.md

 ## Homework

  * Apr.
+4. 2024
+   * Complete the unit circle and the trig value handouts.
+   * Complete Homework 11 in WileyPLUS.

+ * Apr.
 2, 2024
    * Start working on Homework 11 in WileyPLUS.
    * Quiz 10 on Thursday will cover Goal 11, 12, 14, 15, 16.